top of page

 HOWEVER. to give us time to mark and moderate each EPQ we will require students to submit their completed EPQ to us by the following dates:

-• For the May submission, we will require the completed EPQ by 15 March
+• For May submission, we will require the completed EPQ by 15 March

-• For the January submission, we will require the completed EPQ by 15 November
+• For January submission, we will require the completed EPQ by 15 November

-We appreciate that students will be starting the EPQ at different times of the year so at the initial meeting the Project Supervisor will advise each student on the most realistic assessment window to target for completion and submission.
+We appreciate that students will be starting the EPQ at different times of the year so you will need to choose the most realistic assessment window to target for completion and submission.

 Fees